top of page

 Fire and Water

-The changing climate is reshaping the balance of fire and water in eastern ecosystems.
+This discussion was recorded on March 16, 2023.
+The recording will be available soon.
+Changing climate is reshaping the balance of fire and water in eastern ecosystems.
 Drought alters soil structure and stability; combined with intense rainfall, this impacts hydrologic dynamics.
 This panel will explore the interconnections between fire, nutrient cycling, ecohydrology, and climate change.

 This panel discussion counts for 1.5 Category 1 CFE's by the Society of American Foresters.